edgedb/edgedb/docs/datamodel/primitives.rst

   }

 Optionally, you can assign a *key* to each element of the tuple.
 Tuples containing explicit keys are known as *named tuples*.
-You cannot assign keys to some elements but not others.
+You must assign keys to all elements (or none of them).

 .. code-block:: sdl

   type BlogPost {
     property metadata -> tuple<title: str, published: bool, upvotes: int64>;
   }

+Named and unnamed tuples are the same data structure under the hood.
+You can

 .. important::